The Cost of Replicability in Active Learning: Replicable Active Realizable Learning

-For the second case, the probability of one good hypothesis -- measured by the last round -- crossing the threshold in any round is given by a union bound over all rounds.
-The chance of incorrectly rejecting a good hypothesis is highest in the last round.
-Therefore, the probability can be upper bounded by
+For the second case, the probability of one good hypothesis --- measured by the last round --- crossing the threshold in any round is given by a union bound over all rounds.
+The conditional error rates of any good hypothesis in rounds \(r\le R+1\) where \(\Delta(V_r)\ge\varepsilon\) will be lower or equal than the threshold \(v_i\):